NealAnalyticsLLC/Enterprise-Data-Warehouse-AzureSynapse/README.md

 - **Key Vaults** – Use Azure Key vaults for storing credentials or secrets.

 ## 4. Cost Management
 - **Budget alerts** - Use budget alerts.
-Budget alerts notify you when spending, based on usage or cost, reaches or exceeds the amount defined in the alert condition of the budget.
+Budget alerts notify you when spending, based on usage or cost, reaches, or exceeds the amount defined in the alert condition of the budget.
 Cost Management budgets are created using the Azure portal or the Azure Consumption API.